What Is Options Trading?

 Options trading simply sees the holder have the option to enter a buy/sell at an already pre-agreed price.
 These options come in the form of calls and puts.
 A call gives the holder the option to buy, whereas a put gives the option to sell.

-Those who trade Options favour this at times to stocks as there are no set obligations held to carry forth a position.
-All that is agreed is the price in which individuals hope to buy or sell at by a set expiration date.
+Those who trade options favour this at times to stocks as there are no set obligations held to carry forth a position.
+All that is agreed is the price at which individuals hope to buy or sell at a set expiration date.
 Prior to this the trader or investor will always have the ability to remove their option to buy or sell.

 Want to know more about Options and how they are traded?
 We explore this topic further below.

 Options trading takes place via contracts, similar to CFDs (contract for difference) and Futures contracts.
 Trading options are similar to trading any other derivative market.
-However as it can sometimes be seen as a type of trading which is relatively complex for new traders, which is why most retail brokers do not offer this type of trading and only specialist brokers offer this.
+However, as it can sometimes be seen as a type of trading that is relatively complex for new traders, which is why most retail brokers do not offer this type of trading and only specialist brokers offer this.

 So for example an investor in physical on-exchange stocks in Google, may want to trade a Put option in the event they believe their physical stocks are going to be decreasing in value.

-On the other hand, a call option is where the holder of this contract is given the right to buy the designated stock/commodity or underlying instrument at a pre agreed price.
+On the other hand, a call option is where the holder of this contract is given the right to buy the designated stock/commodity or underlying instrument at a pre-agreed price.
 This agreed price which is known as the “strike”.
-There is a fee which is to be paid for exercising a call option, this is called a “premium”.
+There is a fee that is to be paid for exercising a call option, this is called a “premium”.
 Similar to those who use Puts to hedge, the same can be used for a call option.
-So for example an investor in physical on-exchange stocks in APPLE, may want to trade a Call option as a hedge of there other, longer term position.
+So for example an investor in physical on-exchange stocks in APPLE may want to trade a Call option as a hedge of there other, longer-term position.